 What Is a Good Debt-to-Income Ratio for a Small Business?

-When small businesses apply for loans, lenders typically have guidelines to determine which loans to approve, including amounts and rates.
-One of the factors lenders look at is your debt-to-income ratio (DTI).
+When small businesses apply for loans, lenders typically use guidelines to determine which loans they will approve, including what amounts and rates they may offer.
+One of the factors lenders look at is debt-to-income ratio (DTI).

 A debt-to-income ratio provides a snapshot of a business’s debt in relation to its income.
 Although each lender can have its own debt-to-income requirements, a lower percentage is generally considered more desirable than a higher one.
-Businesses with lower debt-to-income ratios may get approvals at better rates and terms.
+Businesses with lower debt-to-income ratios may also get approved for better rates and terms.

-Here’s more on how debt-to-income ratios are calculated and what’s considered a good ratio.
+Here’s more on how these financial metrics are calculated and what’s generally considered a healthy debt-to-income ratio.

 Calculating Debt-to-Income Ratio

 To calculate debt-to-income ratio, simply divide the sum of your business’s monthly debt payments by its monthly gross income.
-The resulting percentage is the debt-to-income ratio.
-To express it as a percentage, multiply by 100.
+The resulting number is your debt-to-income ratio: To express it as a percentage, multiply by 100.

 Put mathematically, the calculation for debt-to-income ratio is: